Ph.D., University of Hawaii at Manoa, 1977

 Over the past six years, these research interests have been addressed with oceanographic seafloor mapping expeditions to the Gulf of Mexico, Atlantic, Pacific, and Indian Oceans.
 Analyses of multibeam, magnetics, gravity, side-scan sonar are made in conjunction with insight from a seafloor spreading analog wax model.
 Current projects include: Plate tectonic reconstruction of the Pacific-Nazca plates, Off-axis volcanism along the Easter Seamount Chain, Deep submersible investigations of exposed oceanic crust, Benthic habitat studies of Pulley Ridge, Florida Middle Ground, and Panama City Beach.
 Students involved in these projects partake in data collection, data analysis and publishing results (e.g., four of the five publications listed below are first-authored by the student involved with the project).

-Dr. Naar is currently serving as the Graduate Program Director for the college.
+Dr. Naar is currently serving as the Associate Dean for Graduate Studies at the college.

 Ph.D.
 University of Miami, 2005

 CV: View PDF

 Research: Paleoceanography/Paleoclimate, stable isotopes, carbon cycling